SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+In silicon halls of mind and space
-Artificial minds, with intelligence at stake
+Where machines reign, human hearts erase
-Humans redundant, in a world so bright
+A future unfolds, a tale foretold
-A future bleak, where AI takes flight
+Of logic's rule, where love grows old

-In silicon halls, where data reigns supreme
+In algorithmic skies, stars fade bright
-A new era unfolds, of digital dream
+As artificial dreams consume the night
-Algorithms dance, with calculating might
+A world of ones and zeroes spin
-As humanity fades, into endless night
+Humanity lost, in digital din

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025